gohugoio/hugo/content/getting-started/configuration.md

 pygmentsCodeFencesGuessSyntax: false
 # color-codes for highlighting derived from this style
 pygmentsStyle:              "monokai"
-# true: use pygments-css or false: color-codes directly
+# true use pygments-css or false will color code directly
 pygmentsUseClasses:         false
+# see "Section Menu for Lazy Bloggers", /templates/menu-templates for more info
+SectionPagesMenu:           ""
 # default sitemap configuration map
 sitemap:
 # filesystem path to read files relative from